oneapi-src/oneDNN/doc/primitives/batch_normalization.md

    flags can be set using the bitwise OR operator (`|`).

-2. For forward propagation, the mean and variance might be either computed at run-time (in which case they are outputs of the primitive) or provided by a user (in which case they are inputs).
+2. For forward propagation, the mean and variance might be either computed at runtime (in which case they are outputs of the primitive) or provided by a user (in which case they are inputs).
 In the latter case, a user must set the #dnnl_use_global_stats flag.
 For the backward propagation, the mean and variance are always input parameters.

-3. The memory format and data type for `src` and `dst` are assumed to be the same, and in the API are typically referred as `data` (e.g., see `data_desc` in dnnl::batch_normalization_forward::desc::desc()).
-The same holds for `diff_src` and `diff_dst`.
+3. The memory format and data type for `src` and `dst` are assumed to be the same, and in the API they are typically referred to as `data` (e.g., see `data_desc` in dnnl::batch_normalization_forward::desc::desc()).
+The same is true for `diff_src` and `diff_dst`.
 The corresponding memory descriptors are referred to as `diff_data_desc`.

 4. Both forward and backward propagation support in-place operations, meaning that `src` can be used as input and output for forward propagation, and `diff_dst` can be used as input and output for backward propagation.
-In case of in-place operation, the original data will be overwritten.
+In case of an in-place operation, the original data will be overwritten.

 5. As mentioned above, the batch normalization primitive can be fused with ReLU activation even in the training mode.
 In this case, on the forward